yesnik/linux-guides/users.md

 ### useradd

-`useradd` is native binary compiled with the system.
+It's native binary compiled with the system.

 ```bash
 # Way 1